ethereum/go-verkle/README.md

  * [ ] Nodes have 1024 children.
 More size should be supported, but it hasn't been tested.  #7946dbeb
  * [ ] Generated proofs are currently incorrect.  #794f78fb
- * [ ] Proofs are given in pi and rho form, not sigma form #79570617
+ * [X] Proofs are given in pi and rho form, not sigma form

 ### Running the tests